Reviews You Can Rely On

 Ease of Use

-Ease of use may be less critical if you're more concerned with performance attributes like steam output, but it's still an important consideration in the overall experience.
-When testing for this metric, we considered several factors, including cord length, indicator lights, and sounds, ease of filling the water tank, and the effectiveness of extra spray features.
+Ease of use may be less critical if you're more concerned with the end product, but it's still an important consideration in the overall experience.
+When testing for this metric, we considered several factors, including cord length, indicator lights, sounds, ease of filling the water tank, and the effectiveness of extra spray features.

 Ease of Use Tests